-- Royalty Compliance — aims to recover fees, help strengthen licensing relationships and identify opportunities for mitigating risk
+- Royalty Compliance — aims to assess accuracy of reported royalties and, where required, recover under-reported fees, whilst helping strengthen licensing relationships and identifying opportunities for mitigating risk.

-- Software End-User License Review — monitors license compliance for software vendors, leading to increased current and future licensing and maintenance revenue
+- Software End-User License Review — monitors license compliance for software vendors, potential leading to increased current and future licensing and maintenance revenue.

 - Digital Distribution — assists digital content owners in assessing the completeness and accuracy of self-reporting of content distribution.

-KPMG’s CCS professionals can help our clients by advising on:
+KPMG’s Contract Compliance Services (CCS) professionals can help our firms’ clients by advising on:

 - recovered cash from overpricing and overpayments of costs or under reported revenues